elecfreaks/learn-en/pico-ed-kit/pico-ed-starter-kit/case01-led.md

 ### Hardware Connection

 Connect your components according to the picture below:
-1. Connect the shorter leg with the GND.
+1.Connect the shorter leg with the GND.
-2. Connect the longer leg with the P0 and P1 ports through the Resistor.
+2.Connect the longer leg with the P0 and P1 ports through the Resistor.

 ![](./images/case01.png)